hannahdesmond/mastery-curriculum/chapter6/README.md

 puts "Welcome user"
 user = gets.chomp

-return user.upcase if user.chr == "S"
+user.chr == "S" ? (puts user.upcase) : (puts "Hi, #{user}")
-return "Hi, #{user}"
 ```

 > `#{}` inside a string will allow you to execute a statement inside a string.
-The return value from the statement is concatenated into the surrounding string.
+The return value from the statement is converted to a string and concatenated into the surrounding string for you.

-We could get this program down to three lines if we wanted to, by using a [ternary operator](https://www.rubyguides.com/2019/10/ruby-ternary-operator/).
-However, I don't think that makes it much better.
-This code is attractive to me because each line neatly mirrors each requirement we were given.
-The first line is the first requirement.
-The second line the second, and so on.

-> Good code is not as terse as possible, good code fulfils the requirements as closely as possible.

 %/accordion%